briangold/vortex/README.md

 Just some rough notes for now:

-- **Synchronization primitives.** We can implement both an actor-style message-passing model with *channels* between tasks and a shared-memory style synchronization with task-aware spinlocks, barriers, etc. The core of these will likely require a task-aware Futex-type system, where a task can wait() on a value and another task can wake() one or more waiters.

-- **Select-ing between tasks.** We lack a way to spawn multiple tasks and cancel all but the first one to complete.
-We can likely build a selection *combinator* that launches tasks in a group and provides each task with a synchronized cancel-peers mechanism to run on completion.

 - **Priorities and resource accounting.** In large systems, we'll likely want to track, schedule, and budget different tasks and task groups.
 Consider a system with foreground tasks that handle user requests, and background tasks that